-Caught up with the gold fever, he was living near the mining camp of Austin, Nevada in 1861.
-While he was there, he met up with the Cyrus Price family, who were also from Calloway County, Missouri.
-With the Civil War having begun and the “Show-Me-State,” fighting amongst its own within its borders, the Price family escaped the turmoil.
-James soon began to see Cyrus Price’s daughter, Mary Elizabeth, whom in married in about 1863.
-The couple would eventually have six children, the first of which was born near the Reese River, Nevada in 1864.
+Caught up with the gold fever, he was living near the mining camp of Austin, Nevada, in 1861.
+While there, he met up with the Cyrus Price family, who were also from Calloway County, Missouri.
+When the Civil War began, the “Show-Me-State” was fighting amongst its own within its borders, the Price family escaped the turmoil.
+James soon began to see Cyrus Price’s daughter, Mary Elizabeth, who he married in about 1863.
+The couple would eventually have six children, the first of whom was born near the Reese River, Nevada, in 1864.

-By this time, it is thought that Berry had mostly given up on mining and was leading the life of a bandit.
-By 1876, he had hooked up with the likes of Joel Collins, Sam Bass, Jack Davis, Tom Nixon, and Bill Heffridge.
+By this time, it is thought that Berry had mainly given up on mining and was leading the life of a bandit.
+By 1876, he hooked up with Joel Collins, Sam Bass, Jack Davis, Tom Nixon, and Bill Heffridge.
 Robbing a number of stages in the Deadwood, South Dakota area, they were known as the Black Hills Bandits.

-Finding stage coach robberies not profitable enough, when split with six people, they soon decided to rob a train.
+Finding stagecoach robberies not profitable enough, when split with six people, they soon decided to rob a train.
 On September 18, 1877, they robbed the Union Pacific Railroad at Big Springs, Nebraska, making off with more than $60,000.
-After dividing the money, the outlaws split up into pairs, each headed in a different direction.
+After dividing the money, the outlaws split into pairs, each headed in a different direction.
 It is known that Berry and Tom Nixon headed to Missouri.
-However, Jim’s wife Mary Elizabeth gave birth to their sixth child just a day after the robbery.
-Myra Berry was born in Butte, Montana on September 19, 1877.
-It is unknown whether she accompanied him back to Missouri, but, he did not arrive in Mexico, Missouri until October 5th, so she probably did, as she was known to have been there after his death.
+However, Jim’s wife, Mary Elizabeth, gave birth to their sixth child just a day after the robbery.
+Myra Berry was born in Butte, Montana, on September 19, 1877.
+It is unknown whether she accompanied him back to Missouri, but he did not arrive in Mexico, Missouri, until October 5th, so she probably did, as she was known to have been there after his death.

-In the meantime a $10,000 reward had been offered for the fugitives, which described Berry thusly: 5 feet 9 inches high, 180 pounds, 30 or 35 years old, sandy or red hair with a little gray in it, sandy beard and mustache, chin beard quite long, red or florid complexion, blue eyes, full round face which gets very red when he has been drinking, talks a great deal.
+In the meantime, a $10,000 reward had been offered for the fugitives, which described Berry like this: 5 feet 9 inches high, 180 pounds, 30 or 35 years old, sandy or red hair with a bit of gray in it, sandy beard and mustache, chin beard quite long, red or florid complexion, blue eyes, full round face which gets very red when he has been drinking, talks a great deal.

-The day after his arrival in Mexico, just as soon as the town’s three banks opened, he made a fatal mistake — trading in $9,000 in gold coins for currency.
-The banks then shipped the coins to St. Louis Missouri, where they were quickly identified as probably being from the Big Springs robbery.
-Just three days after trading the gold for currency, detectives arrived in Mexico to confer with the Audrain County Sheriff, Henry Glasscock.
+The day after he arrived in Mexico, just as soon as the town’s three banks opened, he made a fatal mistake — trading in $9,000 in gold coins for currency.
+The banks then shipped the coins to St. Louis, Missouri, where they were quickly identified as probably being from the Big Springs robbery.
+Three days after trading the gold for currency, detectives arrived in Mexico to confer with the Audrain County Sheriff, Henry Glasscock.

 The authorities quickly went to Berry’s home near Shamrock, Missouri, but failed to find him.
-However, acting on a tip, they continued to search the area, finally locating him in a woods.
-When Berry spied the lawmen, he immediately fled, but, received a load of shotgun pellets in his legs.
-Berry plead with Sheriff Glasscock to shoot him rather than make him stand trial, but the authorities loaded him into a wagon and took him back to Mexico instead.
+However, acting on a tip, they continued to search the area, finally locating him in the woods.
+When Berry spied the lawmen, he immediately fled but received a load of shotgun pellets in his legs.
+Berry pled with Sheriff Glasscock to shoot him rather than make him stand trial, but the authorities loaded him into a wagon and took him back to Mexico instead.
 In the end, Berry would get his wish.
 He would not stand trial.
-Two days later, after having developed gangrene in his wounded legs, he died on October 21, 1877.
-He was 39 years-old.
+Two days later, after developing gangrene in his wounded legs, he died on October 21, 1877.
+He was 39 years old.